Your Pathway into General Paediatrics training in North Queensland

 Total Training Time

-Basic Paediatric and Child Health: 36 months (full-time)
+Basic Paediatrics and Child Health Training: 36 months (full-time)

-- Maximum of 12 months (full-time) non required training
+- Maximum of 12 months (full-time) non-core training

 Advanced General Paediatrics: 36 months (full-time)